alexanderjophus/todoapi/README.md

 A decision was made to test the server using the in memory datastore.
 This allows minimal use of mocks (none) to test the whole flow of the system.

+The postgres and redis solution have so far been manually tested.
+There are plans in the near future to automate those too.

 ## Todo

 Todo list:
-- api tests
-- unit tests
+- rest of API tests
+- test item put
-- better errors
+- errors
-- helpful error messages (notfound etc)
-- Makefile
+    - status codes
 - configure
     - ports
     - redis address